gem/oq-engine/doc/installing/development.md

 ## Loading and unloading the development environment

-To exit from the OpenQuake development enviroment type `deactivate`.
+To exit from the OpenQuake development environment type `deactivate`.
 Before using again the OpenQuake software the environment must be loaded back running `source openquake/bin/activate`(assuming that it has been installed under 'openquake').

+## Running the tests

+To run the OpenQuake Engine tests see the **[testing](../testing.md)** page.

 ## Uninstall the OpenQuake Engine

-To uninstall the OpenQuake development make sure that its enviroment is not loaded typing `deactivate` and the remove teh folder where it has been installed: `rm -Rf openquake`.
+To uninstall the OpenQuake development make sure that its environment is not loaded typing `deactivate` and the remove the folder where it has been installed: `rm -Rf openquake`.

 ## Getting help
 If you need help or have questions/comments/feedback for us, you can: